 Don’t Forget To Pin Me

 We have done 9 trips to Curacao and spent a total of 24 weeks in Curacao over the last 10 years.
 In our experience, with the 10 best beaches in Curacao and all the activities, you are guaranteed to enjoy your stay.
-Also, the local people are lovely, food is excellent, the sea life is beautiful, and the main town is adorable and a UNESCO World Heritage Site.
+Also, the local people are lovely, the food is excellent, the sea life is beautiful, and the main town is adorable and a UNESCO World Heritage Site.

 If you want to learn more about our Curacao experiences click here.

 Author Bio – About Wendy (writer) + Tom (webmaster + photographer) – As travelers and travel writers, Wendy and Tom travel 4-6 months per year, and write about their adventures.
 Travel writing is their retirement career.
 Many of their articles appear on their website https://adventurousretirement.com.
-Prior to retirement, Wendy ran a business that served large corporations and Tom worked in the pharmaceuticals industry.
+Prior to retirement, Wendy ran a business that served large corporations and Tom worked in the pharmaceutical industry.
 Both have had extensive writing experience as part of their corporate work.

 Adventurous Retirement focuses on Adventures in Style for Less providing information from our world travels, sharing – about clean, comfortable places to stay, outdoor adventures, good food, cultural sites, and worthwhile physical activities.
 Our goal is to share our adventures with others, introduce people to new and fun venues, both free and for reasonable fees, as well as costly ones that are worth the fees.
 Follow us to learn more about adventures you may enjoy.This post may contain affiliate links, see our disclosure